ciselab/Lampion/Resources/DesignNotes.md

 1. neatly seperate the parts, so they can be versioned, published and cared for in partition.
 2. keep the parts together, to reduce integration and the partition of information

-Also, some parts are self-sufficient (like the obfuscators), but others do not make sense on their own (like the manifest).
+Also, some parts are self-sufficient (like the transformers), but others do not make sense on their own (like the manifest).

 For now, the following structure will be pursued:

 ![Structure](./Repository_Structure.PNG)

 That is, most artifacts are in the Lampion repository (this one), but the experiments are separated into an extra repository.
-The extra repository needs the obfuscators from this repositories-releases, and builds a fully reproducible, self-contained package.
+The extra repository needs the transformers from this repositories-releases, and builds a fully reproducible, self-contained package.
 This experiment-package is used in Lampions-repository's Experiment folder, with references and experiment-specific configuration.
 The combination of configuration + reproduction-package-version should yield a definite and clean result, as well as (the for now) best architecture.
-It should also help to accomodate different configrations and the switch to different/later versions of the obfuscators.
+It should also help to accomodate different configrations and the switch to different/later versions of the transformers.

 ## Alternation Manifest